 - museums and cultural institutions

 digitizing himself as the #digitaltheologian, teddy's work can be found at the intersections of entertainment, faith & spirituality, social media, art, and culture. currently, teddy serves as the assistant curator of religion at the smithsonian national museum of african-american history and culture (nmaahc) in washington, d.c. he earned his b.a. from hampton university, m.div. from princeton seminary, and he is currently a ph.d. candidate at fordham university.

 in 2018, teddy created a web based talk-show series entitled, "gOD-talk: a black millennials and faith conversation series," which explores the dynamic ways Black millennials are engaging with faith in the 21st century. the program continues to garner critical acclaim; having received nine Telly Awards (2019 and 2020) and an Audience Honor award at the 2020 Shorty Awards.

-professionally, teddy has more than 10 years of non-profit executive management and education experience. having served as an english instructor at two prestigious independent schools, as the inaugural program coordinator for the center for Black church studies at princeton seminary, as the executive pastor at calvary baptist church, teaching assistant at princeton university pace center for civic engagement, and as an associate director at community counseling services, where he worked on a $65 million dollar capital campaign. in 2014, he launched the reeves group, a boutique fundraising consultant firm helping educational and faith-based non-profit organizations achieve their organizational goals. teddy's passion for learning, commitment to economic and social justice, and love of fund-raising took him to kigali, rwanda, where he consulted with a local non-profit to enhance their fundraising capacities and organizational structure.
+professionally, teddy has more than 10 years of non-profit executive management and education experience: having served as an english instructor at two prestigious independent schools; as the inaugural program coordinator for the center for Black church studies at Princeton seminary; as the executive pastor at calvary baptist church; as a teaching assistant at princeton university pace center for civic engagement; and as an associate director at community counseling services, where he worked on a $65 million dollar capital campaign. in 2014, he launched the reeves group, a boutique fundraising consultant firm helping educational, cultural, and faith-based non-profits achieve their organizational goals. teddy's passion for learning, commitment to economic and social justice, and love of fund-raising took him to kigali, rwanda, where he consulted with a local non-profit to enhance their fundraising capacities and organizational structures.

 in 2015, teddy co-curated his first exhibition, "touching the sacred," which explored the scared objects of the Black church tradition. most recently, he assisted in organizing the #blacklivesmatter ride to ferguson in the wake of mike brown’s tragic murder.

-teddy is a sought-after public speaker, teacher, facilitator, and preacher. when he is not creating, he can be found spending time with his soulmate briana, admiring and buying Black art, and tending to his beloved plant children.
+teddy is a sought-after public speaker, teacher, facilitator, and preacher. when he is not creating, he can be found spending time with his soulmate briana, admiring and collecting Black art, and tending to his beloved plant children.